 On June 5, 2023, the Listing Qualifications Staff of The Nasdaq Stock Market LLC notified the Company that the closing bid price of the Company's common stock had, for 30 consecutive business days preceding the date of such notice, been below the \$1.00 per share minimum required for continued listing on The Nasdaq Capital Market pursuant to Nasdaq Marketplace Rule 5550(a)(2).
 In accordance with Nasdaq Marketplace Rule 5810(c)(3)(A), the Company was provided 180 calendar days, or until December 4, 2023, to regain compliance.
-If at any time before December 4, 2023, the closing bid price of the Common Stock is at least \$1 for a minimum of ten (10) consecutive trading days, the Company can regain compliance.
+If at any time before December 4, 2023, the closing bid price of the common stock is at least \$1 for a minimum of ten (10) consecutive trading days, the Company can regain compliance.
 If the Company is not in compliance with the minimum bid price requirement by December 4, 2023, the Company may be entitled to an additional 180-day grace period if the Company meets the continued listing requirements for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market at such time.

-The Company believes that current cash will be sufficient to repay or refinance the current portion of the Company's debt and fund operations into September 2023.
+OpGen is a guarantor of Curetis' debt to the EIB and OpGen would likely remain responsible for Curetis' debt unless it is fully satisfied in connection with the resolution of Curetis' and Ares Genetics' insolvency proceedings.
+If Curetis' debt is not fully satisfied in connection with the insolvency proceedings, and if the EIB asserts its claims against OpGen, OpGen's cash reach would be dependent on the remaining amount due, and it is possible that OpGen would need to seek bankruptcy protection in the United States.
+Even if Curetis' debt is satisfied in connection with the insolvency proceedings and the EIB does not assert claims against OpGen, OpGen's cash available to fund its business operations is significantly limited.
 This has led management to conclude that there is substantial doubt about the Company's ability to continue as a going concern.
-In the event the Company is unable to successfully raise additional capital before September 2023, the Company will not have sufficient cash flows and liquidity to finance its business operations beyond September 2023 as currently contemplated.
-To meet its capital needs and improve its liquidity position, the Company is considering multiple alternatives, including, but not limited to, restructuring or refinancing its debt, seeking additional debt or equity capital, reducing or delaying business activities, selling assets, other strategic financings or transactions and other measures, including obtaining relief under applicable bankruptcy laws.
+To meet its capital needs and improve its liquidity position, the Company has been and continues to actively consider multiple alternatives, including, but not limited to, restructuring or refinancing its debt, seeking additional debt or equity capital, reducing or delaying business activities, selling assets, other strategic financings or transactions and other measures, including obtaining relief under applicable bankruptcy laws.
 There can be no assurance that the Company will be able to identify or execute on any of these alternatives on acceptable terms or that any of these alternatives will be successful.